-This proposed substitute legislation would be a local option for public fire agencies (PFA) that seek reimbursement for firefighter training for new recruits.
-For cities and fire protection districts that take no action, there would be no costs associated with this act.
+The proposed substitute legislation would be a local option for public fire agencies that seek firefighter training reimbursement for new recruits.
+For cities and fire protection districts that take no action, there would be no revenue impacts associated with this act.